kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

 ## Key Advantages of the Kaltura Web Video Player

-The key advantages of the Kaltura Players include:
+The key advantages of the Kaltura Web Video Players include:

 * High performance full-featured lead with HTML5
 * Most players display in 1 second or less